spacefito/ardana-input-model/2.0/examples/entry-scale-esx-kvm-vsa/README.md

     - VSA: Runs the Store Virtual VSA appliance.
 Runs on nodes of role type VSA-ROLE.
 One node minimum is required for demo purposes, three for high availability.
 The example lists 1 node.

-*EON service will add required information related to compute proxy and OVSvApp Nodes.
-The user need not add them*
+*User shall add required information related to compute proxy and OVSvApp Nodes*

 *Minimal Swift Resources are provided by the control plane*